Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 ![](doc/repositoryPattern.png)

 Some notes on gettings resources: _IActionResult_ is more appropiate when more than one Dto type can be return.
 Check the GetCityById with or without points of interests (dtos are different).
+A thing to pay attention to is to retrieve child objects.
+If the parent does not exist, 404 should be returned.
+No having the parent is different than an empty list.
+That is why we have CityExistsAsync.

 ## Security